mikedunbar/AndroidCleanArchitectureLoginExample/README.md

 - Gracefully handle activity lifecycle events, so we attach/detach to the presenter appropriately and don't lose TXN status
 - Organize classes into a sensible package structure
 - Remove 'auto-populate email code', since it detracts from what I want to highlight
+- Added a 'browse contacts' screen to showcase use of runtime permissions
+- Add an option to bypass login, to quickly access other pages

 ## Valid login credentials:
 - foo@example.com / hello